valkyrix/Deep-Red-Framework/README.md

 * Technical report creation section
 * ~~Make the software portable (currently everything is being setup in a non-portable environment).
 This involves nessus, metasploit, postgresql, theano/anaconda and linux environments to be taken into account.~~ Nessus reports get taken from docker share folder, which is the only program not being internally run by the docker container.
 * ~~The possibility of using virtual environments such as docker to run all tools required.
 Using a windows host creates a small issue as mentioned below.~~
-* ~~Building dockerfile with ML tools and metasploit ,nessus. this should dramatically reduce prototype time even if its restricted to cpu for now.~~ Dockerfile can be found on docker resource git res- https://github.com/valkyrix/res-
+* ~~Building dockerfile with ML tools and metasploit ,nessus. this should dramatically reduce prototype time even if its restricted to cpu for now.~~ The incomplete Dockerfile can be found on docker resource git res- https://github.com/valkyrix/res-
 * Project documentation (Thesis/Journal).

 __current task:__ ~~figuring out what to make the RNN calculate, what features and labels it should have.
 Deciding on what vulnerability to focus on for a POC
 Whether or not the label should be severity/chance of exploitation or just exploitable (yes/no).
 How to decide these labels based on limited datasets.
 Testing out the possibility of using metasploitable 2/3 as a test machine for the framework.
-Considering its build to test security tools.~~
+Considering its build to test security tools.~~  (Exploitation)

 Programming a model which will capture the network traffic during a specific attack and cluster features into graph, compare these features to those of a normal network scan to detect whether some computers have similar enough features to be considered vulnerable.
+(Clustering)

 __Issues and considerations:__